pebble-dev/rebble-help/_topic/setup-android.md

 You’re done!
 Go to Watchfaces, tap the big red “+” in the lower right corner and find and install watchfaces you like from the Rebble store.

-If you want to use dictation, get weather pins in your Timeline, and have a faster Timeline sync period, check out a [Rebble subscription](/subscription)
+If you want to use dictation, get weather pins in your Timeline, and have a faster Timeline sync period (and generally support the people who make Rebble possible), consider a [Rebble subscription](/subscription).